 The Dot Drill 2, iHack, and Command drills can be shot with the rifle as well.
 Work target acquisition from both the low ready and high port, as both are valid ready positions, and familiarity with both is going to be an asset.
 You can also vary those drills by introducing rifle to pistol transitions.
 For example:

-Drill: Shooter will begin with a holstered pistol and rifle in the low ready or high port at the 7 yard line.
+Drill: Shooter will begin with a holstered pistol and rifle in the low ready or high port at the 7-yard line.
 You will use 6 dots.
 Set your timer par time to 7 seconds.
 On the buzzer, shooter will engage the target with 4 rifle rounds, transition, and engage the target with 2 pistol rounds.
-Conduct the drill 6 times total.
+Conduct the drill 6 times in total.

 String 1: On the buzzer, engage 3 dots with 1 rifle shot each from left to right, then 1 pistol shot each from right to left.